 Eastbourne Redoubt

 The Eastbourne Redoubt is a 200-year-old part of a chain of fortifications that was designed to prevent Napoleon’s forces in the 19th century.
-The fortress houses three military collections and it includes artifacts and also displays related to Royal Sussex.
+The fortress houses three military collections and includes artefacts and displays related to Royal Sussex.

-When you are in the Eastbourne Redoubt you will be able to see artifacts from the Spanish War in 1702 until the campaign in North Africa in 1942, and also you will see the Queen’s Royal Irish Hussars collection that celebrates the history of two famous cavalry regiments which are the 4th Queen’s Own Hussars and the 8th Kings Royal Irish Hussars.
+When you are in the Eastbourne Redoubt, you will be able to see artefacts from the Spanish War in 1702 until the campaign in North Africa in 1942.
+You will also see the Queen’s Royal Irish Hussars collection, which celebrates the history of two famous cavalry regiments: the 4th Queen’s Own Hussars and the 8th Kings Royal Irish Hussars.

 The Observatory Science Center